Parameter estimation for semilinear SPDEs from local measurements: Introduction

 \section{Introduction}

-While the statistical analysis of stochastic evolution equations, and stochastic partial differential equations (SPDEs) in particular, is becoming a mature research field, there are many problems left open that broadly can be streamlined into two directions: a) to consider larger and more diverse classes of equations, usually dictated by specific and practically important models; b) to develop new statistical methods and techniques that are theoretically sound and practically relevant.
+While the statistical analysis of stochastic evolution equations, and stochastic partial differential equations (SPDEs) in particular, is becoming a mature research field, there are many problems left open that broadly can be streamlined into two directions, both undertaken in this paper: a) to consider larger and more diverse classes of equations, usually dictated by specific and practically important models; b) to develop new statistical methods and techniques that are theoretically sound and practically relevant.

+We consider a general class of second order \textit{semi-linear SPDEs} of the form\footnote{The equation is strictly defined in Section~\ref{sec:Prelims}.}

+defined on an appropriate Hilbert space, endowed with zero boundary conditions on a bounded domain $\Lambda \subset\bR^d$, and where $\vartheta$ is the parameter of interest, $F$ is a (nonlinear) function, $B$ a linear operator, and $W$ a cylindrical Brownian motion.

 Up until recently, most of the literature on parameter estimation for SPDEs was rooted in the so-called spectral approach by assuming that the observations are obtained in the Fourier space over some finite time interval.
 For details on this classical method, as well as for general historical developments in this field, we refer to the survey \cite{Cialenco2018}.
 Recently, new methods have been developed to study statistical inference problems for linear SPDEs, notably the methodology based on local measurements introduced in \cite{AltmeyerReiss2019}, as well as several approaches dedicated to discrete sampling (cf. \cite{CialencoHuang2017,BibingerTrabs2017,BibingerTrabs2019,Chong2019,Chong2019a,CialencoDelgado-VencesKim2019,KainoMasayukiUchida2019,KhalilTudor2019,CialencoKim2020}), data assimilation (\cite{CotterCrisanHolmEtAl2019,NueskenReichRozdeba2019}) and Bayesian inference (\cite{ReichRozdeba2020}, \cite{Yan2019}).
-Many equations of practical relevance, however, are inherently nonlinear.
-The few works dealing with statistical inference for nonlinear SPDEs are \cite{IgorNathanAditiveNS2010,PasemannStannat2019}, both within the spectral approach.
+While many SPDEs of practical relevance are inherently nonlinear, such equations are considered only in few works (\cite{IgorNathanAditiveNS2010,PasemannStannat2019}, \cite{Pasemann2020}), all within the spectral approach.

-In this paper we consider a general class of second order \textit{semi-linear SPDEs} of the form\footnote{The equation is strictly defined in Section~\ref{sec:Prelims}.}